jhh37/manopt/README.md

-# Manopt
+# An unofficial Manopt repository (v1.0.7)
-This repository simply has a copy of Manopt (http://www.manopt.org/), which is developed by Nicolas Boumal and Bamdev Mishra.
+This repository has a copy of Manopt (http://www.manopt.org/), which is developed and maintained by Nicolas Boumal and Bamdev Mishra.